munificent/craftinginterpreters/book/classes-and-instances.md

 simply an empty pair of braces.
 Lox doesn't require fields to be declared in the class, so we're done with the body -- and the parser -- for now.

-The compiler is emitting a new instruction, so let's define that:
+The compiler is emitting a new instruction, so let's define that.

 ^code class-op (1 before, 1 after)

-And add it to the disassembler:
+And add it to the disassembler.

 ^code disassemble-class (2 before, 1 after)

-For such a large-seeming feature, the interpreter support is easy:
+For such a large-seeming feature, the interpreter support is minimal.

 ^code interpret-class (3 before, 1 after)